Nov 30, 2015

-So, you got yourself a Lenovo y50-70 and you are wondering which distribution of Linux to use?
+So, you got yourself a Lenovo y50-70, and you are wondering which distribution of Linux to use?
 Hopefully, you will find an answer in here.
-I wrote this having in mind that you already did you research and understand most of the terminology used.
+I wrote this having in mind that you already did your research and understand most of the terminology used.

 Why Arch?
 Why not apt-get?
-Well Ubuntu is nice and all, but I personally do not like it and every flavor of it just didn’t seem to work well with this laptop and for me.
+Well, Ubuntu is nice and all, but I, personally, dislike it and every flavour of it just didn’t seem to work well with this laptop and for me.
 I am not

-“But Arch is so hard to set up, it's a pain” – most of the people that want to take a look at Arch.
+“But Arch is so hard to set up, it's a pain” – most of the people who want to take a look at Arch.
 Well, you are saved, this is where Antergos comes in.
-It’s really easy to setup Arch with it.
-It’s an install like any other operating system, you don’t have to take a single look at a terminal.
+It’s effortless to set up Arch with it.
+It’s an installation like any other operating system, you don’t have to take a single look at a terminal.
 Just download the installer and flash it to a USB (hopefully you know how to do this).

 Thank you for taking the time to read and have a nice day 🙂